 Having a wider funnel with fewer barriers to entry may expose a wider group of potential customers to your trial.
 Your valuable resources should be spent on qualifying more profitable customers that will stay in your service longer.
 The Wicket Scorecard will help you identify the content that is driving trials and allow you to understand which shows have a high correlation of viewers and how getting users to that second or third series increases their lifetime value, giving you the tools you need to prove your value to your customers in a shorter time frame.

-As your service grows you can test different trial lengths and more sophisticated tactics such as allowing users to extend their trials, but ultimately if you have a deep content offering and great customer experience your users will understand the value and will commit to a buying decision quickly.
-See how The Wicket Scorecard can help to shape your free trial strategy.
+As your video service grows, you can test different trial lengths and more sophisticated tactics such as allowing users to extend their trials, but ultimately if you have a deep content offering and great customer experience your users will understand the value and will commit to a buying decision quickly.
+See how The Wicket Scorecard can help to shape your free trial length strategy for video subscriptions.
 Schedule a demo with our team today.

-Tags: customer experience • industry insights • subscriptions • trials
+Tags: customer experience • industry insights • subscriptions • SVoD • trials